 Entering one of Thunderhill’s faster corners, a tire blew sending the car into a series of rolls.
 When the car came to rest, the driver at the time, Johannes van Overbeek, was okay, but the Porsche was not.
 So after totally dominating the race, the car was put on the trailer, and returned to Rothsport for a comprehensive rebuild.

-As can be seen from Rothsport receipts, the car underwent a comprehensive rebuild from the tub up.
+As can be seen from Rothsport receipts, the car underwent a full rebuild from the tub up.
 These receipts can be provided upon request.
-Rather than salvage the what was left of the bent RS tub, Rothsport removed all the RS America parts, including the engine, gearbox, etc. as well and racing parts from the damaged RS tub and installed them on a 1989, 964 tub that had already been freshly prepared with a full cage for racing.
+Rather than salvage the what was left of the bent RS tub, Rothsport removed all the good RS America parts, including the engine, gearbox, etc. as well and racing parts from the damaged RSA tub and installed them on a 1989, 964 tub that had already been freshly prepared with a full cage for racing.
 The receipts for the restoration totaled over $56,000.
 The fully restored, race-prepped car was delivered back to its owner.